mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. System delays for a bit then returns a simple confirmation and simultaneously update the current balance text box with the amount just funded.

-1. This page backend is updating `Users.balance` for the current user.
+1. This page backend is updating collection `Users.balance` for the current user.

 1. In real life this page is making an actual credit card transaction.
 We are simulating that experience only.